 What to eat in Mongolia

-When you are in capital city, you can find your favorite meals in every restaurants, lounges, cafes and even in supermarkets.
+When you are in the capital city, you can find your favorite meals in every restaurants, lounges, cafe and even in supermarkets.
 But, you should try to eat Mongolian dishes, of course, you are in Mongolia.
 There are many kinds of traditional dishes such as Khorkhog, Buuz, Khuushuur, Tsuiwan etc. The ingredients are very simple, mutton, beef, flour and vegetables.
 In last years, Korean, Chinese and Japanese dishes become more common in Ulaanbaatar.

-Are there any vegan and gluten free foods in Mongolia? -Yes
+Are there any vegan and gluten-free foods in Mongolia? -Yes

 Want to know more about Mongolian dishes please click the link: Mongolian food and drinks

 Mongolia is large and one of the least densely populated countries in the world so the road condition in the countryside is not so good and most of the road is unpaved.
 When you take a city tour and go out to the nearest places of the city, bus and minibusses are usually used.
 The transportation; as well as Jeeps, 4x4 Korean and Japanese minivans and Russian vans are more comfortable and useful on the country road.
 Local tour agencies arrange your trip in Mongolia by many types of “Iron” made machines and by “Live” animal horse, camel, yak, and reindeer.
 Horse and camel riding activities would be left a beautiful memory in your life.